 If you’re looking for a short yet challenging hike, I suggest this one!
 The Gorham Mountain Trail provides an excellent precipice view of what the beautiful Acadia National Park has to offer.
 This 3.2-mile loop trail is a moderately challenging route that’s popular for various experiences, including cross-country skiing, hiking, and running.

-Most avid hikers in the United States and beyond recommend Gorham Mountain Trail among the best hikes in Acadia national park for a couple of reasons: the trail showcases all the park’s signature sensational scenery, and the summit provides breathtaking views of the surrounding mountains, forests, and ocean.
+Most serious hikers in the United States and beyond recommend Gorham Mountain Trail among the best hikes in Acadia national park for a couple of reasons: the trail showcases all the park’s signature sensational scenery, and the summit provides views of the surrounding mountains, forests, and ocean.

 The trail starts off with a gentle climb through a beautiful forest of fir and spruce trees.
 As you ascend, you’ll come across some of the most stunning panoramic views of the park.

 At the peak of the trail, you’ll see Sand Beach, Beehive Mountain, and the coastline stretching out to the horizon.
-If you time your hike right, you can catch the sunrise or sunset from the summit, making it a truly unforgettable experience.
+If you time your hike right, you can catch the sunrise or sunset from the summit, making it a truly experience you won’t forget.

 4. Schoodic Peninsula Trail